AD

 There are many times antibiotics are necessary, but there are even more times when it is not necessary.
 This is not only leading to an imbalanced gut microbiome for most dogs, but also antibiotic resistance.

 Antibiotic resistance is a dangerous and growing problem.
 It's a huge challenge to the medical community, and it's also extremely difficult to keep track of all the ways that bacteria are becoming resistant.
-The more antibiotics we administer to our dogs, the faster bacteria develop immunity to them.
-This can lead to "superbugs" that are resistant to almost all medicine.

 That's another reason it's important to only use antibiotics when they are absolutely necessary.
 Of course, if your dog has an ailment that needs antibiotics, they should be provided.
 But, they shouldn't be taken at every opportunity.